denverdevelopments/challenges/hr3_ruby_select/hr_select_desc.md

-TThe array class also allows to select and return a subset of an array based on some criteria defined in a block (a block is a group of code within {} that accepts a variable and returns a value).
+The array class also allows to select and return a subset of an array based on some criteria defined in a block (a block is a group of code within {} that accepts a variable and returns a value).

 Selecting elements that satisfy a given criteria Rejecting elements that satisfy a given criteria